cosmos/cosmos-sdk/examples/covenantcoin/buildingAnApplication.md

 There are two message types we can have regarding covenants, creating a covenant, and settling a covenant.
 So we can have one keeper to create and settle these covenants.
 In the future there may be an application which should be able to view covenants, but not be able to create covenants, so you could create a second keeper with this limited access just for viewing covenants.
 For simplicity we're just going to write one keeper for now.

 Our keeper will need access to the covenant KVStore, the bank keeper (to add/subtract funds from people), and to the codec to know how to encode data for the KVStore.
+Notice that we can reuse another keeper to handle the money transferral API.
 This looks like the following:
 ```
 type Keeper struct {
 	covStoreKey sdk.StoreKey